drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2: Salicylanilides

-The amino group may be involved as a hydrogen bond donor in the interaction with the receptor site.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-salicylanilides-d4b33ddd'><i class='fa fa-play' aria-hidden='true'></i></button>The amino group may be involved as a hydrogen bond donor in the interaction with the receptor site.
 Other changes including the volume, the geometrical and the physico-chemical properties of the molecules such as the polar surface area, pKa, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/PrimN-example2.png){: loading=lazy }